dewynl/msc-ai-capstone-project/docs/dissertation.md

 # 4. Methodology

-This chapter establishes the systematic approach used to design and evaluate the custom neural network architecture for automated course syllabus generation.
-The methodology integrates Design Science Research principles with educational AI development practices, ensuring both technical rigour and pedagogical validity throughout the research process.
+This chapter establishes the systematic approach used to design and evaluate the custom neural network architecture and pedagogical quality evaluation framework for automated course syllabus generation.
+The methodology integrates Design Science Research principles with educational AI development practices and curriculum learning theory, ensuring both technical rigour and pedagogical validity throughout the research process.

 ## 4.1 Research Design and Philosophical Framework